 You say "five more minutes."
 They nod.
 Five minutes later you take the phone and the world ends.

 Sound familiar?
-Toddlers can't manage time.
-"Five minutes" means nothing to a 2-year-old.
+Toddlers don't have a reliable sense of time.
+"Five minutes" is an abstract concept at age 2.
 But they can understand endings if you set them up right.

 Name the boundary before the screen turns on

-The most effective thing you can do happens before you hand over the device.
+One of the most helpful things tends to happen before the device is even handed over.
 Say it out loud: "You can play one game, then we'll put the phone away."

-This works because toddlers handle transitions better when they know what's coming.
-Surprise endings trigger the biggest reactions.
+Toddlers tend to handle transitions more smoothly when they have some idea of what's coming.
+Unexpected endings often produce the strongest reactions.
 A stated boundary, even if they don't fully grasp it, sets an expectation their brain can start preparing for.

 Let them choose their ending